 Blisters

-Blisters is a common enamel defect, which is characterized by appearance of circular holes & bubbles in a cooled enameled surface.
+Blisters are a common enamel defect, which is characterized by appearance of circular holes & bubbles in a cooled enameled surface.

 May occur as a group, cluster or line of blisters.